The set splittability problem: -splittability criteria and characterizations

+In this subsection we address several questions about how commonly splittable and unsplittable collections occur.
+Our results for small collections of sets indicate that unsplittability is very rare.
+It is natural to ask whether this remains true for collections with a larger number of sets.

-Looking at the unsplittable types of collections of four sets in Appendix~\ref{apdx:12split}, one might surmise that unsplittable configurations should have many Venn regions with few or zero elements.
-We next provide a result which says that if a collection has sufficiently many Venn regions which are sufficiently large, then it must be splittable.
+To begin, if one looks at the types of four-set unsplittable collections in Figure~\ref{fig:hearts}, one might surmise that unsplittable configurations should have many Venn regions with few or zero elements.
+We next establish that if a collection has certain Venn regions with sufficiently many elements, then the collection must in fact be splittable.

 \begin{thm} Let $D$ be an integer bound on the discrepancy of collections of $n$ sets.
 Suppose that $\B$ is a collection of $n$ sets such that each Venn region of multiplicity~$1$ contains at least $D-1$ elements.
 Then $\B$ is splittable. \end{thm}